LA County Emergency Resources for Workers and Businesses

 LA County’s Office of Small Business: Offers 1:1 counseling, new business start-up and growth workshops, permit and license navigation, certification and public sector contracting, and referrals to legal, financial, and other assistance.
 Services can be accessed virtually or in person at the East LA Entrepreneur Center.

-LA County’s Economic Mobility Initiative: Provides a coordinate and customized approach across 15+ local partners to ensure entrepreneurs, small businesses, and nonprofits have access to all programs, services, and resources to start-up and grow including 1:1 technical assistance, access to capital, recruiting and hiring employees, navigating government contracting, no cost legal assistance, and applying for permits.
+LA County’s Economic Mobility Initiative: Provides a coordinated and customized approach across 15+ local partners to ensure entrepreneurs, small businesses, and nonprofits have access to all programs, services, and resources to start-up and grow, including 1:1 technical assistance, access to capital, recruiting and hiring employees, navigating government contracting, no cost legal assistance, and applying for permits.

 Business Technical Assistance with Los Angeles County Economic Development Corporation: Offers access to free, confidential consulting for businesses of any size, including support to prevent layoffs.